 There are some information that manufacturers can not put the label of olive oil because it might confuse the consumer or mislead.
 This is information relating to the oil consistency, production methods, the presence or absence of certain ingredients.

 Often, these indications may suggest special characteristics that the oil does not possess, or they can highlight some that may be ambiguous for those who buy.
 If we learn to read the label olive oil, we can also learn to identify the signs false and protect ourselves accordingly.

-Expressions such as "genuine oil” or as "oil made from olives alone” They can not be used, because all oils should be genuine and all must be obtained solely from olives.
-Even the wording "new oil” it's not usable: "novel” applies to wine and all the freshly harvested and put on the market is "new oil".
-The term "new oil"” instead it would seem to suggest a different kind of oil from existing ones, in contrast with the EU rules on food labeling.
+Expressions such as “genuine oil” or as “Oil obtained only from olives” They can not be used, because all oils should be genuine and all must be obtained solely from olives.
+Even the words “new oil” it's not usable: “novello” It applies to wine and all the oil Freshly harvested and marketed is “new oil”.
+The term “new oil” instead it would seem to suggest a different kind of oil from existing ones, in contrast with the EU rules on food labeling.
 Among other things, the new oil that you buy mostly directly in the mill is not filtered, turbid and not decanted.
 Is’ therefore subject to highly perishable and must be consumed as quickly as possible.

 You can not even put signs type salutistico, except for two precise indications of polyphenols and vitamin E, the formulation of which is fixed by law by EFSA (European Agency for Food Safety) and the European Union.

 You can not even write, For example,, that the olives have been harvested in the Sicilian hills, because this geographic reference is in contrast with the rule which is used to indicate only if it is an Italian product.
 With the exception of products that have a DOP (protected designation of origin) or an IGP (indication of protected origin).

 Surely you've seen in the extra virgin olive oil label olive or to virgin olive oil labeled: “Unfiltered oil”.
 The words to the law.